JavaScript / TypeScript SDK

 To know exactly what variant of KameleoonException

-section of the method description on this page or just hover over the method in your IDE to see jsdocs description.
+section in the method description on this page, or hover over the method in your IDE to see the jsdocs description.

-Overall handling the errors considered a good practice to make your application more stable and avoid technical issues.
+Handling errors makes your application more stable and avoids technical issues.

 - TypeScript